-Supplementary Figures
+Figure supplements

-Supplementary Fig. 1 | Computational modelling. a, We compared our model to two dual-system reinforcement learning (RL) models used previously with this task33,34.
+Figure 4 – figure supplement 1 | Computational modelling. a, We compared our model to two dual-system reinforcement learning (RL) models used previously with this task33,34.
 In model M1 both model-free and model-based agents remember only the last outcome of a choice of spaceships, but only the model-based agent is aware of the relation between first-stage states.
 Models M2 and M3 are reinforcement learning-based models adapted from Kool et al (2016) with either separate (M2) or equal (M3) first and second stage learning rates. b, Models were compared using the leave-one-out information criterion (looic), where lower values indicate better out of sample trial-by-trial predictive performance.
 Refer to the Methods for weights from Bayesian Model Averaging of all models, indicating the posterior probability of each model given the data.
 Model M1 performs best in both metrics. c, For the winning model (M1) we calculated the posterior predictive accuracy averaged within participants and found that the mean (SD) posterior prediction accuracy was 65% (11%). d, Parameter recovery. e, Simulated data plotted to visually and statistically investigate whether the model captures the crucial aspects of behaviour and group differences (compare to Fig. 3).

-Supplementary Fig. 2 | Results of the model including stickiness parameters.
+Figure 4 - figure supplement 2 | Results of the model including stickiness parameters.
 Posterior distribution of effect sizes of group level effects on model parameters in a model including stickiness parameters with means, 95% and 80% intervals.

-Supplementary Fig. 3 | Side effects.
+Figure 1 – figure supplement 1 | Side effects.
 On most measures most participants rated the severity of the side effect as low as possible.
 The only measures where more than 50% of data points were above 1 was tiredness.
 Here, the effect of amisulpride was at trend level (b = 0.20, p = 0.06) and not significant for naltrexone (b = -0.15, p = 0.17).

-Supplementary Tables
+Supplementary Files